Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Introduction

 Our work serves as a step toward a new class of distillation protocols that leverage the structural properties of quantum LDPC codes to reduce resource overhead in universal fault-tolerant computation.
-Such distillation schemes are naturally suited to fault-tolerant quantum computing architectures that utilize LDPC quantum memories along with universal adapters for magic state injection, such as in Ref.~\cite{xu2025fast, yoder2025tour}.
-An important open problem that would make the ideas presented in this work even more efficient is to construct schemes for the efficient extraction of prepared magic states from LDPC factories in parallel, instead of teleporting gates into a computational code one logical qubit at a time.
+Such magic-state generation schemes are naturally suited to fault-tolerant quantum computing architectures that utilize LDPC quantum memories along with universal adapters for magic state injection, such as in Ref.~\cite{xu2025fast, yoder2025tour} or using efficient code-switching protocols with lower-dimensional product codes \cite{li2025transversal,tan2025single,golowich2025constant}.